sujith2303/X_AI/README.md

 # X_AI
-Easy way to build your AI projects
+Easy way to build your custom AI projects